jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 naked eye.
 Such an examination is much more accurately made from a handprint, which reveals the ridges with greater clarity than does the hand itself.

 The
 formed only on the outer layer of the skin.
 Never- extremely significant in the study of hands in connec- pattern theless, it is is tion with the body's health.
-Normally, the ridges are clear and dis- tinct.
+Normally, the ridges are clear and distinct.

 Breaks, dots, points and other malformations are indicative of diseased conditions.

 But
 it
 is